vonleswan/fastfastai/README.md

 - `jupyter notebook --no-browser --allow-root`

-Use a broswer and go to the URL displayed on the terminal.
+Use a browser and go to the URL displayed on the terminal.
 It's most likely http://localhost:8888/

 I encourage you to read `00_notebook_tutorial.ipynb`